 My drive from Reykjavik took me past lush green meadows with old-wooden cabins dotted around the countryside, each one with its own rusting tractor out the front, till I could see Seljalandsfoss, one of Iceland’s most famous waterfalls, its power visible from miles away with the faint outline of spray catching the light.

 I wasn’t looking at that though.
 My eyes were firmly on the brilliant white of Solheimajokull glacier off into the distance.

 For me, I was there for one thing – to go ice climbing in Iceland.
 This is something that I’ve always wanted to do.
 Now it was time to test myself to the limit.

 Climbing with Iceland Mountain Guides

-In the car park to Sólheimajökull I met Pete from Iceland Mountain Guides, my guide for the day and the guy literally showing me the ropes to ice climbing in Iceland.
+In the car park to Sólheimajökull I met Pete from Iceland Mountain Guides, my guide for the day and the guy literally showing me the ropes to ice climbing.

 As we kitted up he asked me why I was in Iceland, and I told him I wanted to do something completely new and to challenge myself.
 He had a wry smile as if to suggest that the day would be a challenge.

 At uni I used to go indoor climbing a lot and I absolutely loved it.
 I loved how in that one moment when you’re on the wall that’s all the matters.
 You have a single goal – get to the top – and it doesn’t which way you go as long as you get there.

 I wanted to recapture that spirit again and Pete was there to help me do it.
 That was the idea anyway.

 After we kitted up it was a short 15-minute walk to get to the bottom of the glacier where we put on our crampons.

 One thing that really struck me about the glacier at Solheimajokull was its colour.
 Unlike most of the glaciers I saw in Greenland which were various shades of white, this one was flecked with black, deep dark lines running through it.